almostengr/raspitraffic-stem/electricaltheory/presentation.md

 * Cost
 * Wiring

+### Traffic Light Implementation

+* Discussion

 ----

-## Relays (Naturally Open and Closed)
+## Relays

 * Fancy name for "electrical controlled switch"
-* Single post, double (dual post)
 * Used for controlling different current types
 * Used for controlling different amperages

-### Traffic light implementation

-* Used by the controller to switch the signals
-* Controller is 5VDC, lights are 120VAC
-* Controller is 5VDC and can switch 5VDC
+* Run current from one circuit, to energize another circuit

 ### NO (Naturally Open) and NC (Naturally Closed)

 * Naturally Open relays complete the circuit when a signal is received.
 * Naturally Closed relays complete the circuit unless a signal is received.

+### Common Relay Types: SPST, SPDT, DPST, DPDT

+* Single Pole, Single Throw (headlight relay)
+* Single Pole, Double Throw (turn signal)
+* Double Pole, Single Throw (2 SPST controlled by one switch)
+* Double Pole, Double Throw (motor)

+### Traffic Light Implementation

+* Used by the controller to switch the signals on and off
+* Controller is 5VDC, lights are 120VAC
+* Controller is 5VDC and can switch 5VDC
+* Reach relay is SPDT

 ----